betulakmercan/betulakmercan/README.md

-- 👋 Hello World., I am Betül Akmercan.
+- 👋 Hello World,i am Betül Akmercan.
 - 👀 I’m interested in software and design.
-- 💞️ I’m looking to collaborate on.
 - 📫 You can prefer for reach me mail-betulakmercan1010@gmail.com or linkedin-Betül Akmercan